reactiflux/discord-irc/README.md

 discordIRC(config);
 ```

+When installing the library, you may encounter an error relating to the installation of `iconv` or `node-icu-charset-detector`.
+These are optional dependencies which allow you to set the target encoding of messages sent to Discord, as detailed below in the README.
+Without these dependencies and the relevant setting, messages that aren't sent in UTF-8 may be corrupted when copied to Discord.

 ## Configuration
 First you need to create a Discord bot user, which you can do by following the instructions [here](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token).